This is a guest contribution from Jared Harris.

 You don’t always have to download apps to phones from a store.
 That’s why I’ve chosen to mention S Health: because it comes with a phone (the current Galaxy S4 and the soon-coming Galaxy S5).
 According to Verizon Wireless, you can “use S Health to track your steps, challenge friends, earn badges and get on-demand healthy eating advice.”
 The social aspects of the app can help you stay motivated and committed to your runs while competing against your friends or just other runners who use the app in the area.

-This is by no means an exhaustive list, because there are more and more of these kinds of apps being released on a regular basis.
+This is by no means an exhaustive list, because there are more and more of these kinds of apps for runners being released on a regular basis.
 But these are a few ideas to get you started if you’ve never tried out a running app before.

 Have you ever used any running apps?
 If so, which one is your favorite?